Kubernetes Image Baking

 Script halts during package install

-pkgs.k8s.io,download.docker.com, the distro mirrors, and your container registry - On RHEL 9 stock: verify
+pkgs.k8s.io,download.docker.com, the distro mirrors, and your container registry. - On RHEL 9 stock: verify

-BaseOSandAppStreamsubscriptions are attached - On Debian/Ubuntu: stale
+BaseOSandAppStreamsubscriptions are attached. - On Debian/Ubuntu: a stale

 crictl images shows missing pre-pulled containers

-- Confirm the registry is reachable from the build VM
+- Confirm the registry is reachable from the build VM.

 - For custom registries: